smestern/patchAgent/blog/01-why-patch-agent.md

 | **Curve fitting** | `fit_iv_curve`, `fit_fi_curve` | Linear/polynomial IV, linear/sqrt f-I |
 | **Code execution** | `execute_code`, `validate_code` | Sandboxed Python with rigor enforcement |

-### What It Isn't

-- ❌ A literature search tool — it doesn't fetch papers or summarize abstracts.
-- ❌ A general-purpose coding assistant — it doesn't help you build a website.
-- ❌ A replacement for scientific judgment — it runs analyses and reports results; you interpret them.

 ### How It Works (30-Second Version)